buildingSMART/IFC4.3.x-development/content/terms_and_definitions.md

 ### explicit attribute

-\<data modelling\> attribute whose value shall be supplied by an implementation in order to create an entity instance
+\<data modelling\> attribute whose value shall be supplied by an implementation at export in order to assign values to an entity instance

 [SOURCE: ISO 10303-11:2004, 9.2.1 - Definition adapted from normative text]